-• three stimuli such as short titles, poems, pictures, songs, historical events, stories, etc. Candidates should work in groups of between two and six performers to devise and perform a piece of drama based on one of the stimuli.
+- three stimuli such as short titles, poems, pictures, songs, historical events, stories, etc. Candidates should work in groups of between two and six performers to devise and perform a piece of drama based on one of the stimuli.
 The piece should last approximately 15 minutes.
-In the Written examination candidates will be required to reflect on, and evaluate, aspects of their practical work.

-Note: the stimuli on the pre-release material for Component 1 may not be used as a basis for the devised group piece on Component 2.

-• an extended extract from a play (or an abridged version of an entire play) taken from repertoire from a variety of genres, countries and periods.
+In the Written examination candidates will be required to reflect on and evaluate aspects of their practical work. - Note: the stimuli on the pre-release material for Paper 1 may not be used as a basis for the devised group piece on Component 2. - an extended extract (or an abridged version of an entire play) from one of a repertoire of plays from a variety of genres, countries and periods.
 Candidates should study the extract to enable them to understand both the text and the practical aspects of production.
 It is recommended that they perform it, at least informally.
 Candidates will not be assessed on their performance of the play.